 The finance committee shall retain the right of approval for hiring any employee and approval shall be given annually and confirmed with the annual approval of the annual budget at the District Conference.

-The Finance committee shall meet every other month and is to provide monthly financial statements to the District Governor.
+The Finance committee shall meet quarterly and is to review monthly financial statements provided by the District Treasurer.